Östersund map SaTScan™ - Software for the spatial, temporal, and space-time scan statistics New York City map

 Kulldorff M. A spatial scan statistic.
 Communications in Statistics: Theory and Methods, 26:1481-1496, 1997. [ view]

 Kulldorff M, Feuer EJ, Miller BA, Freedman LS.
-Breast cancer in northeastern United States: A geographical analysis.
+Breast cancer clusters in Northeastern United States: A geographic analysis.
 American Journal of Epidemiology, 146:161-170, 1997. [view]

 Kleinman K, Abrams A, Kulldorff M, Platt R. A model-adjusted space-time scan statistic with an application to syndromic surveillance.
 Epidemiology and Infection, 2005, 133:409-419.